turingH/aera-v3-audit/cheat_list.md

 113. () The owner initializes `unitPrice` once via `setInitialPrice`.
 Calls revert if `unitPrice == 0`, preventing deposits before initialization.
 See `PriceAndFeeCalculator.sol` lines 94-118.
 114. () Provisioner conversions call `convertTokenToUnitsIfActive`, so pre-transferring tokens to the vault cannot influence share pricing.
 See `Provisioner.sol` lines 932-941.
 115. () Allowances are checked only once during `requestDeposit` or `requestRedeem` when the full token amount (including any solver tip) is transferred to the Provisioner.
 Later solving functions operate solely on these stored funds or on solver-held tokens and never invoke `safeTransferFrom` on the user again.
+116. () `MultiDepositorVault` is not an ERC‑4626 vault and implements no deposit fee logic.
+Deposits cannot revert due to fee deductions because `enter()` mints the provided `unitsAmount` exactly and `convertTokenToUnitsIfActive` performs a simple price division.